LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 * **The search phrase** - The Knowledge AI interaction always passes the consumer’s most recent message into the search as the search phrase.
 * **The search** - When performing the search, the search mode is always “Intents.”
 For information on search modes, see [here](knowledge-base-using-intents-with-kbs.html#search-modes).
-* **The results** - The results that are returned must meet or exceed the confidence score that you specify within the interaction’s configuration.
+* **The results** - The answers that are returned must meet or exceed the confidence score that you specify within the interaction’s configuration.
 This minimum threshold can be VERY GOOD, GOOD or FAIR PLUS.

 {: .important}
 You might be familiar with implementing a knowledge base search using an Integration interaction that itself uses a specified [Knowledge Base integration](conversation-builder-integrations-knowledge-base-integrations.html) to perform the search.
 That approach is still supported, but it is considered a legacy approach.
-The Knowledge AI interaction is a faster and simpler alternative because it doesn’t need an associated Knowledge Base integration.
+The Knowledge AI interaction is a simpler alternative because it doesn’t need an associated Knowledge Base integration.

-#### Automatic rendering of results
-The results from a Knowledge AI search can be rendered in two ways:
+#### How the answers are rendered

+When you configure a Knowledge AI interaction, you specify one of three **Answer layouts** for the answers:

-* Via automatic rendering
+* Structured
-* Via one or more interactions that you manually add to the dialog

-*Automatic rendering* doesn't require that you add any interactions to display the article content.
-It produces output that’s automatically rendered in a specific format.
-You can use:

-* Rich format
+* Simple
-* Plain text format
+* Custom

-“Rich format” uses a carousel and includes rich elements of the article's content, namely, the image URL and content URL.
-The output looks like this:
+Both the Structured and Simple layouts are *rendered automatically*.
+There's no need to follow the Knowledge AI interaction with subsequent interactions that display the answers.
+The Knowledge AI interaction handles it all: both the knowled base search and the rendering of the results.
+When it meets your needs, one of these options is the simpler choice.

+However, if you require control over the content and layout, you can choose to use a Custom answer layout.
+In this case, you must follow the Knowledge AI interaction with subsequent interactions that display the answers.

+Select an answer layout based on 1) the target channel’s support for rich elements like images and URLs ,and 2) whether you require a custom layout.
+For more on this interaction’s channel-level support, see [here](conversation-builder-interactions-interaction-support.html).

+#### The Structured answer layout

+The Structured layout looks like this:

 <img style="width:500px" src="img/ConvoBuilder/knowledge_ai_rich.png">

-With "rich format" automatic rendering:
+With the Structured layout:

 * Anywhere from one to three results are returned based on the maximum number of answers that you've specified in the interaction.
-* The results degrade gracefully to "plain text format" when the channel in use doesn't support the carousel.
+* The results degrade gracefully to the Simple layout when the channel in use doesn't support the carousel.

-“Plain text format” produces output that doesn’t include rich elements.
+#### The Simple answer layout

+The Simle layout doesn’t include rich elements like images and URLs.
 It looks like this:

 <img style="width:500px" src="img/ConvoBuilder/knowledge_ai_plain.png">

-With "plain text format" automatic rendering:
+With the Simple layout:

 * Only a single, best result is returned regardless of the maximum number of answers that you've specified in the interaction.
 * Any HTML in the article's content is **not** removed.
 (Take note of the formatting applied to **Cancel Flight** in the image above.)
 Use HTML in your source knowledge base only when your target channels support it.

-Select “rich format” or “plain text format” automatic rendering based on the target channel’s support for rich elements.
-For more on this interaction’s channel-level support, see [here](conversation-builder-interactions-interaction-support.html).

-If the output above meets your needs in terms of content and format, automatic rendering is the faster and simpler choice, as you don’t need to follow the Knowledge AI interaction with interactions that display the article's content.
-The Knowledge AI interaction handles both the search of the knowledge base and the rendering of the results.

-#### Manual rendering of results
+#### The Custom layout

-If you require control over the content and format when rendering the results of the knowledge base search, you can select not to use automatic rendering.
-In this case, after the Knowledge AI interaction, manually add the interactions that display the article content.
+Use the Custom layout option when you require control over how the answers are rendered.
+With this option, you must manually add the interactions that display the article content.

-To display a single result, use this syntax:
+To display a single result, use the syntax below, where "variableName" is the response data variable name that you specified in the Knowledge AI interaction's settings:

-`{$.api_KaiResults.results[0].title}`<br>
-`{$.api_KaiResults.results[0].summary}`<br>
-`{$.api_KaiResults.results[0].detail}`<br>
-`{$.api_KaiResults.results[0].imageURL}`<br>
-`{$.api_KaiResults.results[0].contentURL}`<br>
+`{$.api_variableName.results[0].title}`<br>
+`{$.api_variableName.results[0].summary}`<br>
+`{$.api_variableName.results[0].detail}`<br>
+`{$.api_variableName.results[0].imageURL}`<br>
+`{$.api_variableName.results[0].contentURL}`<br>

 For example:

 <img style="width:600px" src="img/ConvoBuilder/knowledge_ai_result1.png">

-To iterate over and display multiple results, use this syntax:
+To iterate over and display multiple results, use this syntax in a similar manner:

-`{$.api_KaiResults.results[i].title}`<br>
-`{$.api_KaiResults.results[i].summary}`<br>
-`{$.api_KaiResults.results[i].detail}`<br>
-`{$.api_KaiResults.results[i].imageURL}`<br>
-`{$.api_KaiResults.results[i].contentURL}`<br>
+`{$.api_variableName.results[i].title}`<br>
+`{$.api_variableName.results[i].summary}`<br>
+`{$.api_variableName.results[i].detail}`<br>
+`{$.api_variableName.results[i].imageURL}`<br>
+`{$.api_variableName.results[i].contentURL}`<br>

 For example: